CASE: An Agentic AI Framework for Enhancing Scam Intelligence in Digital Payments: Introduction

 \section{Introduction}

-Increased internet penetration and global digitization have led to enormous growth in digital payments, with wide-scale investment making these platforms more accessible than ever.
-Indeed, this growth has positioned digital payments as a leading indicator of GDP growth \cite{b14}.
-A prominent example of this transformation is India's Unified Payments Interface (UPI) \cite{b2}, which has become one of the world's fastest-growing real-time payment ecosystems, processing billions of transactions monthly \cite{b15}.
-This rapid growth, however, has also attracted malicious actors who consistently devise new social engineering scams to defraud users.
-A key challenge is that while the fraudulent transaction occurs on the payment platform, the scam itself is often orchestrated on external surfaces like social media or messaging apps \cite{b17}.
+The growth of digital payments, exemplified by India's Unified Payments Interface (UPI) \cite{b2}, has attracted malicious actors devising new social engineering scams.
+A key challenge is that these scams are often orchestrated on external surfaces like messaging apps \cite{b17}, creating a critical intelligence gap.
+Anti-abuse systems, relying on on-platform signals, lack the context to understand the scam's modus operandi (MO), delaying timely and effective protections.

-This creates a critical intelligence gap.
-The payment platforms' anti-abuse systems, which rely heavily on on-platform user and transaction signals, lack the data to form a clear picture of the scam's complete modus operandi (aka \textit{MO}).
-Without this understanding, it is difficult to build timely and effective protections, especially for new and emerging scam patterns.
-This delay in detection allows malicious actors to cause significant harm before sufficient evidence for enforcement is gathered.
-One of the most reliable ways to bridge this intelligence gap is to empower users to report their experiences directly \cite{b19}.

-However, the mechanism for collecting these reports is crucial.
-Traditional feedback systems, such as categorical inputs (e.g., like/dislike buttons, surveys) are too simplistic and fail to capture the evolving methodologies of scams.
-Even static, free-form text boxes often yield incomplete information, as they rely entirely on the user to provide sufficient detail without the ability for the platform to ask clarifying follow-up questions.
-This can lead to ambiguous reports that are not actionable, crippling enforcement efforts.

-To be effective, we require a system that can collect detailed scam reports through dynamic, interview-like interactions, customizing questions based on user responses.
-While manual human interviews are effective, they are prohibitively expensive to conduct at scale.
-This leads to our proposed solution: a conversational AI framework that can conduct these sensitive interviews efficiently and scalably.
-To do this, we must address two primary challenges: firstly ensuring that human-agent interactions are safe, empathetic, and useful, and secondly developing a method to process the unstructured conversational data for downstream systems.
+While empowering users to report experiences is a reliable way to bridge this gap \cite{b15}, traditional static feedback systems (e.g., surveys or free-form text boxes) are insufficient.
+They fail to capture nuanced details and do not allow for dynamic, clarifying follow-up questions, often yielding ambiguous, non-actionable reports.
+While manual interviews are effective, they are prohibitively expensive to scale.
+This necessitates a scalable conversational AI framework that can safely and empathetically conduct these sensitive interviews and process the unstructured conversational data for downstream systems.